camwestwood/xapi/recipes/vle/assignment-graded.md

 ```

 ### Result
-Common entity identifier: ResultB, as defined on the [common structures](/common_structures.md#resultb) page.
 This entity is mandatory for this type of statement.
+It can include scaled, raw, min and max score, success, and response (the instructor's feedback).
+See [score](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#Score).
+See the [vocabulary](https://github.com/jiscdev/xapi/blob/vocabulary.md) page for a definition of the 'http://xapi.jisc.ac.uk/grade' extension.

 <table>
 	<tr><th>Property [cardinality]</th><th>Description</th><th>Data type</th></tr>